What Is a Fruitarian Diet?

 A fruitarian diet, also called a fruit diet and low-fat raw vegan diet, is the natural diet, or species-specific diet, of human beings.
 Every living being on earth and in the sea eats its species-specific food for nourishment and sustenance.
 Close your eyes for a moment and picture yourself in the middle of an equatorial jungle, where human beings originated.
 Imagine that you have no tools to capture or kill land or sea creatures and that you have no knowledge of how to make fire.
 What would you eat?
-The answer is fruit, hanging right in front of you from trees, catching your eye with its attractive, magnetizing colors and scents.
+The answer is fruit, hanging right in front of you from trees, catching your eye with its attractive, magnetizing and glorious colors and scents.
 Sweet, delicious fruit—it’s just perfect for our bodies, which run on sugar!
 Truly, we are Fruit-Powered beings!

 A fruitarian diet, fruit diet and low-fat raw vegan diet encompass an abundant amount of fruits, an ample amount of tender greens and a limited amount of fat.
 A raw food diet cannot be successful otherwise because vegetables contain too few calories, and high-calorie nuts, seeds and other overtly fatty foods such as avocados average 75 percent fat, which would comprise an excess of healthful fat for the human body.
 No animal, cooked or processed foods are included in this diet.
-It’s true that we fashioned tools to capture and kill living beings, discovered fire and created processed foods, but our bodies haven’t evolved to make eating animal foods, cooked foods and processed foods optimal.
+It’s true that we fashioned tools to capture and kill living beings, discovered fire and created processed foods, but our bodies haven’t evolved to make eating animal foods, cooked foods and processed foods optimal let alone healthful.

 Fruitarian Diet Benefits for All Living Beings and the Environment